lijikun/orca-linux-deployment/README.md

-For the deployment of parallelized quantum chemistry program [ORCA](https://orcaforum.cec.mpg.de/) on Linux-x64 computers.
+Scripts and installation process for the deployment of parallelized quantum chemistry program [ORCA](https://orcaforum.kofo.mpg.de/app.php/portal) on Linux-x64 computers.

 # For ORCA version 4

-Tested to work under Debian Stretch amd64 with ORCA 4.1.2.
+Tested to work under Debian Stretch amd64 with ORCA 4.1.2 using OpenMPI 3.1.3.
 I tried to use the static-linked binary version but it crashed into a segfault without any meaningful error message, so we have to use the *shared-library* version here.

 1. Assuming you have sudo privileges, download and install openmpi-3.1.3 from source.
 Change the directory names as necessory: